dfinnis/SnowCrash/level03/Ressources/README.md

 Privilege escalation - environment variables

 ## Context
-In our home directory, we find a binary ```level03```
+In our home directory, we find a binary

-## Solution
 ```
 level03@SnowCrash:~$ ls -l
 -rwsr-sr-x 1 flag03 level03 8627 Mar  5  2016 level03
 ```

+## Solution

-Here we see that when we run this binary, we run it with flag03 permissions (as indicated by the 's' for setuid after  '-rw').
+When we run this binary, we run it with flag03 permissions (as indicated by the 's' for setuid after  '-rw').
 We don't have the permissions to run ```getflag``` directly, but maybe we can use the `./level03` binary to run ```getflag``` for us.
 Let's run the file.
 ```